 Farms and businesses like food hub distributor Cherry Capital Foods still have apples, carrots, potatoes, and more that schools can purchase.
 Michigan Farm to Freezer has frozen root vegetable mixes, fruit for smoothies, and even asparagus if schools can’t wait for spring.
-The funds also can be spent for summer meal programs and to stock up for fall.
+The funds also can be spent on summer meal programs and to stock up for fall.
 Under the legislature’s budget, the matching grant would have been available for early child care centers, too.

-The program’s absence is being felt by growers, who have the second largest economic impact in the state; and it is compounding what has already been a difficult year in agriculture due to weather and issues of international trade.
+The program’s absence is being felt by growers, who have the second-largest economic impact in the state; and it is compounding what has already been a difficult year in agriculture due to weather and issues of international trade.

 “10 Cents was a bright spot in this bleak picture,” said Greg Bird, executive director of the Michigan Vegetable Council.

 Three ways you can help restore funding for 10 Cents a Meal